wp-plugins/imagerotate/readme.txt

 The php5-gd library on some Debian hosts doesn't include imagerotate() due to memory leaks.

-If you notice that rotating images does not work in your image editor (although you have Scissors installed), just install this plugin to supply an alternative imagerotate() function.
+If you notice that rotating images does not work in the image editor, just install this plugin to supply an alternative imagerotate() function.

 == Installation ==